tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/Activities/06-Stu_Random_Forest/README.md

-# Students Do: Predicting Fraud with Random Forests
+# Student Do: Predicting Fraud with Random Forests

-In this activity, you are going to explore how random forest algorithms can be used to identify fraudulent loan applications.
+In this activity, you will explore how random forest algorithms can be used to identify fraudulent loan applications.
 You will use the `sba_loans_encoded.csv` file that you created before to train the model.

 ## Instructions

 ### Loading and Preprocessing Loans Encoded Data

-1. Load the `sba_loans_encoded.csv` in a pandas DataFrame called `df_loans`.
+1. Load the `sba_loans_encoded.csv` in a Pandas DataFrame called `df_loans`.

 2. Define the features set by copying the `df_loans` DataFrame and dropping the `Default` column.